\"Writing.Com

 My pleasure!!

-Quick-Quill -- How can an avid reader pick a favorite book?
+Quick-Quill Author Icon -- How can an avid reader pick a favorite book?
 I guess if I had to pick one it would be Deception Point by Dan brown.
 I've not found one person I've suggested to read it that hasn't loved it and couldn't put it down.
 The set up and action is fast and intense.
 This book should have been made into a movie before any of his other books.
 DP is by far the best one he's written although not the most contravercial as the others.

 Ooh!
 I love Dan Brown and I haven't read Deception Point yet.
 I'm going to pick up a copy.
 Thanks!!

-chuckles123 -- (Submitted item "Invalid Item) I wrote this poem about someone dying and then people placing flowers on their grave.
+chuckles123 -- (Submitted item "Invalid ItemOpen in new Window.)
+I wrote this poem about someone dying and then people placing flowers on their grave.
 Any comments are appreciated!

 Thanks!